inveniosoftware/invenio-rdm-migrator/README.rst

    operations will cause the full transaction to fail as a group.

-Internally, the load will use an instance of `load.postgresql.transactions.generators.group:TransactionGroupGenerator` to prepare the operations.
+Internally, the load will use an instance of `load.postgresql.transactions.generators.group:TxGenerator` to prepare the operations.
 This class contains a mapping between table names and `load.postgresql.transactions.generators.row:RowGenerators`, which will return a list of operations with the data as database model in the `obj` attribute.

-Note that the `TransactionGroupGenerator` is tightly coupled to the `transform.transactions.TransactionGroup` since it expects the dictionaries to have a specific structure:
+Note that the `TxGenerator` is tightly coupled to the `transform.transactions.Tx` since it expects the dictionaries to have a specific structure:

 .. code-block::

     {
-        "tx_id": the actual transaction id, useful for debug and error handling "tx_group_id": this information refers to the semantic meaning of the group for example: record metadata update or file upload "operations": [
+        "tx_id": the actual transaction id, useful for debug and error handling "action": this information refers to the semantic meaning of the group for example: record metadata update or file upload "operations": [
             {